SAFCSP-Team/search-algorithm-efficiency-project/README.md

 ### Qualification to pass
- - [ ] The code should run successfully.
+ - [ ] The code must execute without errors.
 - [ ] Write all requirements correctly.
-- [ ]  Complete the two scenarios
+- [ ] Both scenarios must be fully completed.